Trustable Compliance Report#

 TA-MISBEHAVIOURS

-Prohibited misbehaviours for JSON-Library are identified, and mitigations are specified, verified and validated based on analysis.
+Prohibited misbehaviours for nlohmann/json library are identified, and mitigations are specified, verified and validated based on analysis.

 0.00